-- A simple benchmark - Question: How much do valuations change if all institutions of a particular type switched to holding a marketweighted portfolio? - Assume that the demand elasticity equals one. - Given an investor's current holdings, compute the shift in demand required for a group of investors to switch to a market portfolio and multiply it by minus one, the approximate demand elasticity. - Limitations of the simple benchmark - While intuitive, this simple calculation has three shortcomings - 1.
+• A simple benchmark

+- Question: How much do valuations change if all institutions of a particular type switched to holding a marketweighted portfolio? - Assume that the demand elasticity equals one. - Given an investor's current holdings, compute the shift in demand required for a group of investors to switch to a market portfolio and multiply it by minus one, the approximate demand elasticity. - Limitations of the simple benchmark - While intuitive, this simple calculation has three shortcomings - 1.
 It assumes the same unit elasticity for each stock. - Stocks are held by different investors with heterogeneous demand elasticities. - 2.
 It ignores cross-elasticities. - For example, we do not know how the price of Apple changes in response to a demand shock for Google. - 3.
-It cannot assess how much an investor contributes to incorporating information about specific characteristics into prices. - The demand system approach to asset pricing resolves all three problems.
+It cannot assess how much each investor contributes to incorporating information about specific characteristics into prices. - The demand system approach to asset pricing resolves all three problems.

+- Data:

-- Data: - Prices, fundamentals, and holdings from FactSet from 2006 to 2016. - Prices and fundamentals for the EU, GB, JP, and US. - Holdings for GB and US. - $\ast\,$ Focus on the top 90% of firms by market cap. - We form the following investor groups
+- Prices, fundamentals, and holdings from FactSet from 2006 to 2016. - Prices and fundamentals for the EU, GB, JP, and US. - Holdings for GB and US. - Focus on the top 90% of firms by market cap. - Form the following investor groups (largest investor in 2019.Q4 in each group)

-Туре Investor AUM Households 6588 Inv.
-Large Passive The Vanguard Group, Inc. 1598 Inv.
-Large Active T. Rowe Price Associates, Inc. 423 Long-Term Norges Bank Investment Management 199 Private Banking Goldman Sachs & Co.
-LLC (Private Banking) 99 Inv.
-Small Passive Managed Account Advisors LLC 94 Inv.
+Type Investor AUM Households 8553 Inv.
+Large Passive The Vanguard Group, Inc. 2494 Inv.
+Large Active T. Rowe Price Associates, Inc. 659 Long-Term Norges Bank Investment Management 292 Inv.
+Small Passive Charles Schwab Investment Management 162 Inv.
 Small Active PRIMECAP Management Co.
-84 Hedge Funds AQR Capital Management LLC 62 Brokers Credit Suisse Securities (USA) LLC (Broker) 60
+117 Private Banking Goldman Sachs & Co.
+LLC (Private Banking) 112 Hedge Funds Renaissance Technologies 89 Brokers Schweizerische Nationalbank (Investment Portfolio) 84 Foreign Norges Bank Investment Management 292

-- Institutional types have been stable over sample
+- Institutional types have been fairly stable over sample